FastTrackStudios/inferno/README.md

    * virtual soundcard for ALSA: [`alsa_pcm_inferno`](alsa_pcm_inferno/README.md) - also works with PipeWire, should work with JACK (not tested yet)
 6. `cargo build`
 7. Follow the instructions in README of the specific program/library

+# Legal and moral stuff
+Disclaimer: Dante uses technology patented by Audinate.
+This source code may use these patents too.
+Consult a lawyer if you want to:
+* make money of it
+* distribute binaries in (or from) a region where software patents apply

+This project makes no claim to be either authorized or approved by Audinate.

+Please do not use this project to make counterfeit Dante devices/software, it is both immoral and illegal (while Audinate's approach is only immoral).
+Always specify that the implementation is unofficial and not endorsed by Audinate.
+Probably you can legally say that it is compatible with a subset of Dante protocol, but IANAL.

+## License
+This project is dual licensed under the GPLv3-or-later and AGPLv3-or-later.
+You may choose which license to use, or retain both.
+For example:

+* if you want to integrate it into a project already licensed under the GPL, you have the rights to do so.
+* if you want to fork it into something working in cloud (or public Internet in general), it will be beneficial to the Free Software Community to use the AGPL **and remove** GPL when forking.

 # Tested with